Entry-Level Courses for Freshmen and Sophomores

 MATH 1910 - Calculus For Engineers

-Prerequisite: three years high school mathematics, including trigonometry and logarithms, and at least one course in differential and integral calculus, or equivalent AP credit.
+Prerequisites: three years of high school mathematics, including trigonometry and logarithms, and at least one course in differential and integral calculus (e.g., MATH 1110), or equivalent AP credit.

-Essentially a second course in calculus.
+Essentially a second course in calculus and the first in a sequence designed for engineers that assumes familiarity with differential calculus at the level of MATH 1110.
 Topics include techniques of integration, finding areas and volumes by integration, exponential growth, partial fractions, infinite sequences and series, tests of convergence, and power series.

 MATH 1920 - Multivariable Calculus for Engineers